 LUGs have the opportunity to support:

 New users' most frequent complaint, once they have GNU/Linux installed, is the steep learning curve characteristic of all modern Unixes.
-(That sentence was true in 1997 when this HOWTO's first maintainer wrote it, but happily not much any more.)
+(That sentence was true in 1997 when this HOWTO's first maintainer wrote it, but happily very little, any more.)
 With that learning curve, however, comes the power and flexibility of a real operating system.
-A LUG is often the a new user's main resource to flatten the learning curve.
+A LUG is often the new user's main resource, to flatten the learning curve.

 Standout on-line magazines and news sites with weekly or better publication cycles include Linux Weekly News, DistroWatch Weekly, Linux Today, and FreshNews.